New Jersey's Joint Base McGuire-Dix-Lakehurst to be used for immigrant detention

 Our military's forces should not be carrying this burden.
 It's an inappropriate use of military resources and an escalation of an immigration policy that has seen inhumane conditions of detaining undocumented immigrants.
 The last thing I want to see are these kinds of conditions in our state."

+Speaking to reporters outside the White House, Trump's border czar Tom Homan said there are about 60,000 beds currently available for detained immigrants, and the goal is to expand to 100,000.

 "Every criminal alien we arrest on the street before we deport them, they need a bed.
-Because it takes several days, several weeks, several months actually to move them," said White House Border Czar, Tom Hohman, earlier on Friday, telling the media he wants 100,000 beds.
+Because it takes several days, several weeks, several months actually to move them," said Homan, on Friday.
+"The faster we get the beds, the more people we can take off the street."

+Hegseth said the presence of the detainees would not negatively affect the bases' operations or training.

 A spokesperson for the New Jersey Governor's Office said Gov. Phil Murphy also stands against the temporary immigrant detention plan at Joint Base McGuire-Dix-Lakehurst.